Ertuğrul Sağlam: Kayserispor

 Sağlam was manager of Kayserispor for two seasons from the July 2005 to May 2007.
-Kayserispor were promoted to the Turkish to flight at the beginning of the 2004–05 season.
+Kayserispor were promoted to the Turkish top flight at the beginning of the 2004–05 season.
 It was their first season in the Süper Lig.
 They appointed Sağlam as their manager after finishing just two places above the relegation zone at the end of 2005.
 In the 2005–06 season, Sağlam's first in charge and Kayseri's second in the Süper Lig, he guided them to 5th place in the table with 51 points.
 As well as beating Fenerbahçe 1–0, Kayseri recorded astounding victories, in beating Manisaspor 7–2 at home and a 5–0 away win against Sivasspor.
 Sağlam also the pleasure of defeating Samsunspor, the club he used to play for and previously managed, 6–3.
 Through their league position, qualified for the now defunct Intertoto Cup in 2006.
 The competition was Kayseri's first ever European competition, and they won the 2006 Intertoto cup, defeating Sopron and Larissa along the way.
 Winning the cup allowed Kayseri to advance to the qualifying round of the UEFA Cup, now the UEFA Europa League.
 In the UEFA Cup Kayserispor beat Albanian side Tirana 5–1 on aggregate in the second qualifying round, but were then eliminated by AZ Alkmaar 4–3 on aggregate in the first round.
 His second season in charge, saw Kayseri finish the 2005–06 season, again in 5th position in the league, just five points behind 3rd place Galatasaray.